DanDobrick/blog/_unexplored_games/2024-08-25-amoeba-wars.md

 excerpt: Diving into a vintage gem published by Avalon Hill in 1981; **Amoeba Wars** is a <u>light-weight, low-overhead hex-and-counter war game</u>, which is perfect to set up and play in a couple of hours, giving the satisfaction of a more substantial game without the heavy commitment.
 ---

 Welcome to the first text version of the [Unexplored Games youtube channel](https://www.youtube.com/@unexploredgames6028), your go-to for lesser-known and unique board games!
-Today we’re diving into **Amoeba Wars**, a vintage gem published by Avalon Hill in 1981.
+Today we’re diving into **Amoeba Wars**, a vintage gem published by Avalon Hill in 1981; you can find my [video about it here](https://www.youtube.com/watch?v=Q_lUG9JwAkU).
 While this game is obviously out of print, I stumbled upon a site that specializes in old games, including this one:

 Purchasing using [this link helps support my videos and this blog](https://www.nobleknight.com/P/11664/Amoeba-Wars?awid=1482)